-Top 10 Breast Augmentation FAQs: Rapid Recovery, Breast Implant Sizes & More
+Top 10 Breast Augmentation FAQs: Rapid Recovery, Implant Sizes & More (Updated 2025)

 brunette woman smiling after recovering from breast augmentation (model)

-Breast augmentation is consistently among the most popular cosmetic surgery procedures, with 364,753 procedures performed in 2020-21, according to The Aesthetic Society.
+Breast augmentation is consistently among the most popular cosmetic surgery procedures, with over 300,000 performed annually, according to The Aesthetic Society.

-We often get questions about breast augmentation during our breast surgery consultations—and at cocktail parties after a few drinks.
-While exact answers vary based on an individual’s anatomy and situation, here are some of the most common questions we hear and our answers.
+During breast surgery consultations, our patients often ask similar questions.
+While exact answers vary based on an individual’s anatomy and situation, here are some of the most common breast augmentation FAQs we hear at Lone Star Plastic Surgery—and our expert answers.

 1. How long is breast augmentation recovery?